-As newlyweds, we were very excited to be pregnant with our first child.
-We envisioned a natural birth free from unnecessary medical intervention.
+As newlyweds, Sean and Kiley were very excited to be pregnant with their first child.
+They envisioned a natural birth free from unnecessary medical intervention.
 The pregnancy was typical until—at 35 weeks—Kiley went into early labor.
-At the doctor’s office, Kiley discovered that our son, Norbert, had already passed away, and he was born still the next day, July 12, 2005.
+At the doctor’s office, Kiley discovered that their son, Norbert, had already passed away, and he was born still the next day, July 12, 2005.
 The cause of his death was a liver cyst that had grown rapidly in the third trimester.
-Not only was our vision of a natural, non-medical birth experience gone, but losing our first child in this shocking and completely unexpected way shattered our lives.
+Not only was their vision of a natural, non-medical birth experience gone, but losing their first child in this shocking and completely unexpected way shattered their lives.

-We did have the opportunity to spend some time with our son at the hospital.
-However, our experience with the medical professionals was appalling, the staff was wholly unprepared, and the resources were sparse.
-Since then, we have wanted to educate doctors, nurses, and healthcare professionals about better ways to interact with and care for their patients.
-We hope those who experience this loss in the future have better treatment and support.
+They did have the opportunity to spend some time with their son at the hospital.
+However, the experience with the medical professionals was appalling, the staff was wholly unprepared, and the resources were sparse.
+Since then, they have wanted to educate doctors, nurses, and healthcare professionals about better ways to interact with and care for their patients.
+Sean and Kiley hope those who experience this loss in the future have better treatment and support.

 In 2014, Sean and Kiley made RETURN TO ZERO in the belief that as a film, it would help to shatter the stigma and silence associated with stillbirth.
 By sharing their personal tragedy, they wished that others would find healing and even hope for the future.
 RETURN TO ZERO became much more than they anticipated—the film launched as a grassroots movement and has reached across continents and language barriers, galvanizing a global community.